openstack-archive/fuel-plugin-nsxv/doc/user/source/configuration.rst

       This ID can be fetched using NSX Manager API https://nsx-manager.yourdomain.org/api/2.0/vdn/scopes

 #.
-Distributed virtual switch MoRef ID -- ID of vswitch connected to Edge
+Distributed virtual switch MoRef ID -- ID of vSwitch connected to Edge
    cluster.

 #.
 NSX backup Edge pool -- size of NSX Edge nodes and size of Edge pool, value